ahmutysj3/azure-tf-network/README.md

 Use of this module/s will require setting up **ms azure provider and azure-cli** (along w/credentials setup etc) before running terraform init

+## Instructions

+- define supernet for network in the *terraform.tfvars* file supernet variable
+- subnet parameters such as cidr and vnet assignment can be found in *vnet_params.auto.tfvars*

 ## Network Structure

 ### Three-Tier Design w/ Hub VNET